tarantool/doc/doc/reference/reference_lua/datetime/datetime_object.rst

     ..  _datetime-format:

-    ..  method:: format( ['convension_specifications'] )
+    ..  method:: format( ['convensions'] )

         Convert the standard ``datetime`` object presentation into a formatted string.
-        The formatting convension specifications are the same as in the `FreeBSD strftime <https://www.freebsd.org/cgi/man.cgi?query=strftime&sektion=3>`__.
+        The formatting convension specifications are the same as in the `strftime <https://www.freebsd.org/cgi/man.cgi?query=strftime&sektion=3>`__ library.
         Additional convension for nanoseconds is `%f` which also allows a modifier to control the output precision of fractional part: `%5f` (see the example below).
         If no arguments are set for the method, the default convensions are used: `'%FT%T.%f%z'` (see the example below).

-        :param string convension_specifications: string consisting of zero or more conversion specifications and ordinary characters
+        :param string convensions: string consisting of zero or more conversion specifications and ordinary characters

         :return: string with the formatted date and time information
         :rtype: string